Alejogb1/job-board/blog-data/how-to-resolve-a-cannot-load-such-file----matrix-error-in-rails.md

 id: "how-to-resolve-a-cannot-load-such-file----matrix-error-in-rails"
 ---

-Okay, let's tackle this "cannot load such file -- matrix" error.
+, let's tackle this "cannot load such file -- matrix" error.
 I’ve seen this beast rear its head more than a few times over my years with Ruby on Rails.
 Usually, it's a telltale sign of a dependency hiccup, often involving the `matrix` gem, which is part of the standard library but sometimes acts up when its loading path isn't quite what Ruby expects.
 The error itself is rather self-explanatory; the Ruby interpreter can't find the `matrix` file when another gem or your own code requests it.
 Let’s break down the causes and how to resolve them methodically.

 First, it's crucial to understand that the `matrix` gem comes bundled with Ruby itself, so explicitly adding it to your Gemfile isn't typically the correct approach.
 Instead, this error suggests that something is interfering with Ruby’s ability to find its standard library components.
 More often than not, the issue is that your environment is not configured correctly, or perhaps there’s a discrepancy between your application's expected ruby version and your actual running ruby version.
 Let's illustrate possible scenarios with corresponding solutions.

-*Scenario 1: Inconsistent Ruby Versions & Environment Path Issues*
+_Scenario 1: Inconsistent Ruby Versions & Environment Path Issues_

 This is perhaps the most common culprit.
 I remember working on a legacy project once where different team members were using varying ruby versions.
 This led to a situation where gem paths became scrambled, and standard library gems were not reliably loaded.
 When I checked `.ruby-version`, it was inconsistent with the version used by the team.